rwpogge/modsView/README.md

 ## Overview

-modsView is a Python program that uses DS9 to view and verify the target and guide star information in a MODS target aquisition (.acq) or imaging (.img) script.
+modsView is a Python program that uses DS9 to view and verify the target and guide star information in a MODS target acquisition (.acq) or imaging (.img) script.
 It displays a digitized sky survey image of the field in DS9 and overlays the outlines of the MODS focal plane (science field, AGw patrol field, and any slit apertures), as well as